Puppy-x00/Natofy/readme.md

 ![](demo.gif)

-Hosted on AWS - S3 bucket.
+Hosted at 'natofy.com' on AWS - S3 bucket.